EYRA-Benchmark/eyra-k8s/README.md

 After pushing to `master`, it should automatically update after 1 or 2 minutes.

-# Setting up a k8s initially
+# Setting up k8s initially

 NOTE: The cluster has helm 2.12.0 installed: make sure your helm version matches this!